 The Search Terms N-Grams is based on the Search Terms report which also contains the search terms which triggered the Shopping Ads.
 If you want to look at search terms of a Shopping campaign only, you can segment the search terms for which the data is being aggregated in the word cloud by that particular campaign.

-The conversion column shows more conversions than I actually have
+Why does the conversion column show more conversions than I actually have?

 The Search Terms N-Grams breaks down each search term into individual words and aggregates data from each of these individual word occurrences in the search terms report.
 That's why when you sort by 1 individual N-Gram, the Conversions you visualize will be higher than your actual Conversions.